kirypto/TimelineTracker/Wiki/domainDesign.md

 ### Domain Usages

 - `Tags`: can be added to travelers, locations, and events to categorize and assist in retrieving desired items.
-Tags can be filtered as follows:
+   - Tags can be filtered as follows:
       - `All`: Only items which have each of the given tags will be returned.
       - `Any`: Items which have at least one of the given tags will be returned.
       - `Only`: Items which have only the given tags will be returned.
 Items with a subset of the given tags will be returned.
       - `None`: Items which do not have any of the of the given tags will be returned.
    - Multiple filters can be used simultaneously.
 Non-intersecting filters _(such as combining `only=A` and `none=A`)_ will result in an empty list.
+   - Because having an empty tag set is valid, the `Only` filters treats untagged items as 'passing' the filter.
+This allows:
+      - To filter to only untagged items, use: `Only={}`.
+      - To filter to items tagged with 'A' and/or 'B' _(but not untagged items)_ combine the `Only` and `Any` filters: `Only={A,B}&Any{A,B}`.

 - `Timeline`: a series of positions and events which show what has happened to a Traveler or Location throughout its existence.